Judi McLeod

 Monday, October 3, 2005

-He's in American living rooms on ABC's new Commander in Chief series.
+He's in american living rooms on aBC's new Commander in Chief series.
 The star of countless blockbuster hits, he was married to Shirley Douglas, daughter of former Canadian New Democratic Party (NDP) Leader Tommy Douglas, who CBC Television claims is the "Greatest Canadian of all time".
-Donald Sutherland is Canadian, another anti-American Canadian.
+Donald Sutherland is Canadian, another anti-american Canadian.

 In his youth, he counted Hanoi Jane Fonda as a colleague and friend.
 When presidential hopeful John Kerry was identified in a photo at an anti-Viet Nam war protest several rows behind Fonda, Sutherland insisted it wasn't him.

-The actor, who started at CBC radio at the tender age of 14, goes about making sweeping statements that condemn Americans for "drowning people" but praises France as a country whose people have for "real family values".
+The actor, who started at CBC radio at the tender age of 14, goes about making sweeping statements that condemn americans for "drowning people" but praises France as a country whose people have for "real family values".

-And now Sutherland, paid handsomely in Commander in Chief of television fame, is railing at the real White House.
+and now Sutherland, paid handsomely in Commander in Chief of television fame, is railing at the real White House.

 In a tearful tirade during a BBC interview, Sutherland warns the unwashed masses "Bush will destroy our lives".